Satisfactory Academic Progress Policy for Undergraduate Programs

 Evaluation Period

-All terms and semesters of a student’s continuous enrollment, whether or not the student received financial aid, are also included in the SAP review.
+All modules and semesters of a student’s continuous enrollment, whether or not the student received financial aid, are also included in the SAP review.
 In addition, all credit hours transferred to Advanced Technology Institute for the current enrollment for program changes are included and counted towards a student’s maximum time frame.

 Minimum Academic Requirements to Graduate